aristanetworks/avd/README.md

 ## About

-[Arista Networks](https://www.arista.com/) supports Ansible for managing devices running the EOS operating system natively through eapi or [CloudVision platform (CVP)](https://www.arista.com/en/products/eos/eos-cloudvision).
+[Arista Networks](https://www.arista.com/) supports Ansible for managing devices running the EOS operating system natively through eapi or [CloudVision Portal (CVP)](https://www.arista.com/en/products/eos/eos-cloudvision).
 This collection includes a set of ansible roles and modules to help kick-start your automation with Arista.
-The various roles and templates provided are design to be customized and extended to your needs!
+The various roles and templates provided are designed to be customized and extended to your needs!

 ## Roles Overview